scrubbbbs/cbird/readme.md

 - error-log to file
 - removing items breaks symlinks to that item... ideally also track symlinks and update them
 - use idct scaling to speed up jpeg decompress
+- file/directory name filters for inclusion/exclusion
+- hard links handling
+	- isJunction() exclusion from index
+	- exclusion from index (map inodes during scan)
+- see if `skip_loop_filter` for h264 decoding is a good idea: about 20% faster decoding, unknown affect on hash quality
+- same with `SWS_AREA` rescaler instead of `SWS_BICUBIC`

 ### Search
 - csv output for other tools, gui wrappers
 - sort groups with closest matches first
 - fast block-averaging template match with threshold
+- filter for hard/soft links

 ### GUI
 - barebones index/search gui